EXCLUSIVE-Court action seeks probe of Trump’s Scottish golf course buys

 The British government introduced unexplained wealth orders in 2018 to help authorities fight money laundering and target the illicit wealth of foreign officials.
 The orders do not trigger a criminal proceeding.
 But if the Trump Organization couldn’t satisfy the court that the money was clean, the government, in theory, could seize the properties.

-On Feb.
-3, the Scottish Parliament rejected the motion seeking the order, which had been introduced by the Scottish Greens party.
-Before the vote, Humza Yousaf - the justice minister and a member of the ruling Scottish National Party - called Trump “deplorable” but argued that unexplained wealth orders should be instigated by law enforcement officials rather than politicians.
+The Scottish Parliament rejected the motion seeking the order on Feb.
+3. Before the vote, Humza Yousaf - the justice minister and a member of the ruling Scottish National Party - called Trump “deplorable” but argued that unexplained wealth orders should be instigated by law enforcement officials rather than politicians.
 “There must not be political interference in the enforcement of the law," Yousaf said.

 Yousaf said that the Civil Recovery Unit - an enforcement authority reporting to Scotland's most senior legal officer, the Lord Advocate - should “undertake the investigatory role.”